This article contains affiliate links that will allow us to earn commissions without any extra cost to you. Read our full disclosure here.

 - Large audience.
 Amazon has a massive audience and it has the largest market share out of all ecommerce marketplaces.

-- Easier to setup and low upfront costs.
-Dropshipping has little to no upfront costs and is a lot easier to start doing that Amazon arbitrage or private labeling.
+- Easier to set up and low upfront costs.
+Dropshipping has little to no upfront costs and is a lot easier to start doing than Amazon arbitrage or private labeling.